agorakit/agorakit/readme.md

 [![Build Status](https://travis-ci.org/philippejadin/Mobilizator.svg?branch=master)](https://travis-ci.org/philippejadin/Mobilizator)

-## Mobilizator, a groupware for citizen
+## AgoraKit, a groupware for citizen

-Mobilizator is a web based groupware for citizens initiatives.
-It allows to mobilize crowds efficiently.
-Anyone can create a collaborative group with no admins involved in the process.
+AgoraKit is a web based open source groupware for citizens initiatives.
+By creating collaborative groups, people can discuss, organize events, store files and keep everyone updated when needed.
+AgoraKit is a forum, agenda, file manager and email notifier.

 Manage communication, decision making, membership, files and events.
 Flexible email notifications per group, per user preferences.
+Most of the time no admin is involved in the process as we try to keep it as horizontal as possible.

 In other words : an organized Facebook for the paranoid inside any of us.